‘Festival of Lights’ brings new attractions, large crowd to Williams

 The second place spot in the parade went to Longview Logistics and Cervantes Paint and Body took third place.

-McMullan says the Festival of Lights Committee plans to keep these additions for years to come and hope to make the event a little bigger and better each year.
+McMullan said the Festival of Lights Committee plans to keep these additions for years to come and hopes to make the event a little bigger and better each year.

 The annual Festival of Lights parade was organized by the Citizens for a Better Williams Committee for more than a decade before the Williams Community Church took over the planning in 2019.